 While prices crashed, valuations exploded.
 The disconnect is fascinating.

-OpenAI paid $6.5 billion for Jony Ive's hardware startup.
-They're betting on devices, not just APIs.
-Makes sense—if your API margins are getting crushed by Chinese competitors, owning the hardware layer looks attractive.
+OpenAI pivoted toward hardware, paying $6.5 billion for Jony Ive's startup.
+When your API margins are getting crushed by a Chinese lab charging pennies per token, owning the device layer starts looking attractive.

 The total?
 OpenAI, Anthropic, and xAI raised $86.3 billion in 2026—38% of all AI funding.
 In Q4 alone, their $46 billion represented over half the quarter's total investment.